artemis-p/Tetris_game_JS/README.md

 # Tetris_game_JS
 A simple Tetris game, similar to the ones most of us have played when we were younger.
-I built this project by following a freecodecamp.org tutorial to further expand my knowledge in Javascript.
+I decided to built this project, in order to understand how to write functions in JS properly, but also, because this was my first attempt in writing semantic HTML.

 ## Visit the web app
 You can find the deployed app in the following link: https://artemis-p.github.io/Tetris_game_JS/